Perfect5th/dev-lxc/README.md

     dev_lxc create jammy --config ./my-config.yaml

+Sample configs are provided in `/configs` that create the container with a custom default shell.

 ### Open a shell in an instance

 Once you've created an instance, you can spin up a shell in it: